sreelakshmi131/test1/README.md

 today is a wonderful day
 I am doing the new changes and commiting to new branch2 I am learning Git.
+You can even open pull requests in your own repository and merge them yourself.
+It’s a great way to learn the GitHub flow before working on larger projects.